redstone-finance/redstone-docs/docs/redstone-credora/how-to-rate-morpho/index.md

----
-title: How to Rate Morpho
-sidebar_label: How to Rate Morpho
----

 # Morpho Implementation

 Morpho is a permissionless and non-custodial lending protocol.
 Morpho Vaults are designed to provide a passive lending experience by allowing users access to curated risk profiles and management.
 Vaults carry exposures across multiple underlying markets, creating a portfolio of risks tied to the performance of those markets.